nurislam-kalenov/loan/README.md

 2. High Load.
 Let's say 2-3 million request per day.
 And the system cache profile data, save every request into Postgres DB for history.
 Could be need for analysis or AI team.
 Also, we have complicated formula that takes some ms for calculations.
 The system needs to process 2 million request per day, which is 2,000,000 requests / 20^5 seconds = 20 request per second (TPS).
 15-20 TPS is not a big number for a Postgres database.
-Anyway it is obvious that the 'loan' domain will be loaded more than the 'profile module hundreds or even a thousand times.
+Anyway it is obvious that the 'loan' domain will be loaded more than the 'profile' module hundreds or even a thousand times.
 The solution would be to take out the loan module separately and set auto-scale.
 We can name it as 'loan-decision' service.
 3. Postgres database replication.
 There will be a lot of insert probably we should think about sharding.